Little Blue Dot

 Katherine Dunn

-Gone are the days when we pulled off to the side of the road, twisted a map this way and that and squinted in exasperation before saying, “We’re lost.”
-Now, a network of satellites that circle the earth points us in the right direction.
-The Global Positioning System is now not only embedded in our phones but in our cultural history and our future.
+Gone are the days when we pulled off to the side of the road, twisted a map this way and that, and squinted in exasperation before saying, “We’re lost.”
+Now, a network of satellites that circles the earth points us in the right direction.
+The Global Positioning System is embedded not only in our phones but in our cultural history and our future.
 GPS, intangible but ubiquitous, has instigated a radical shift in our relationship to our own intuition and place in the world, making us critically dependent on technology we forget is even there.

 まだレビューはありません